ABOUT OUR FARM

 MEET JANET

-Hi, I’m Janet.
-I’ve loved garden flowers for as long as I can remember and I’m especially drawn to those dreamy, romantic varieties — fragrant roses in muted tones…frilly peonies in gorgeous corals…fluffy hydrangeas in lime green & rosy pinks…and those wild, creamy blush dinnerplate dahlias.
-So, in 2019, I decided to take a chance — I transitioned from a job that I loved in the wine industry to start a small, specialty cut flower farm.
-I enrolled in Floret’s flower farming workshop (which was so awesome & inspiring!) and I started planting all my favorite flowers on the 2½ acres that my husband and I share with our chickens, honeybees, and a desert tortoise.
+In 2019, I decided to take a chance.
+I transitioned from a job I loved in the wine industry to start a small, specialty cut flower farm.
+I enrolled in Floret’s flower farming workshop (which was so awesome & inspiring!) and began planting all my favorite flowers on the 2½ acres my husband and I share with our chickens, honeybees, and one very charming desert tortoise.

 INSPIRATION FOR THE FARM NAME